Skip to content

 Caring for human hair medical wigs gives you the most styling flexibility, but it also requires a bit more maintenance than synthetic options.
 Think of it as a self-care ritual.
 By setting aside a little time for washing and styling, you’ll keep your wig looking natural and feeling soft.
 A consistent routine is the key to making your wig last and ensuring you get the most value from your purchase.

-Your Daily Wig Care Routine
+A Simple Daily Wig Care Routine

 Your day-to-day wig care can be surprisingly simple.
 Before you put your wig on, give it a gentle shake to liven it up.
 Once it’s on, you can use your fingers or a wide-tooth comb to style it.
 For human hair wigs, it’s best to avoid over-brushing, which can cause shedding.
 Start from the ends and work your way up to the roots to gently detangle any knots without pulling on the cap.